 Instructions

-- Heat vegetable oil in a large pan or wok.
-If you are using a wok, allow the oil to smoke and if using a normal pan, skip smoking the oil.
+- Heat 1 tablespoon (15 ml) vegetable oil in a large pan or non-stick wok over medium-high heat.
+If using a steel wok, allow the oil to smoke slightly; if using a regular pan, skip this step.
+Add the beaten eggs and quickly stir-fry until just set but still soft and moist.

-- Sweep everything to the side of the pan, add remaining oil into empty space with green onions.
-Mix green onions into rice and eggs.
+- Push everything to one side of the pan, add the remaining oil to the empty space, and sauté the green onions.
+Toss everything together until combined.

 Marina Cormier